Learn how the Hilton Honors rewards program works, including how to earn and redeem points to get the most value.

 5. Rent a car with one of Hilton’s car rental partners

 Hilton also has a number of partnerships with car rental companies, offering you one more way to work toward your next vacation on your current trip.
 Book a car rental from the following rental companies and present your Hilton Honors number at the time of reservation to earn Hilton Honors points:

-Priority Pass is a network of over 1,300 airport lounges in over 120 countries.
+Priority Pass is a network of more than 1,300 airport lounges in over 120 countries.
 Founded in 1992, the company claims to offer the world’s largest airport lounge network in the world.
 Some lounges are privately owned, while others are part of airlines or airline alliances.

 Hilton is sweetening the deal for Hilton Honors members.
-When you sign up for Priority Pass, you will earn a one-time bonus of up to 10,000 points:
+When you sign up for Priority Pass, you’ll earn a one-time bonus of up to 10,000 points: